What are Variable Costs?

 Variable vs Fixed Costs in Decision-Making

 Costs incurred by businesses consist of fixed and variable costs.
 As mentioned above, variable expenses do not remain constant when production levels change.
-On the other hand, fixed costs are costs that remain constant regardless of production levels.
+On the other hand, fixed costs are costs that remain constant regardless of production levels (such as office rent).
 Understanding which costs are variable and which costs are fixed are important to business decision-making.

 A. January fixed costs: